Search

 The body has sought to remain transparent and professional in the electoral process, gaining a high approval rating across the country.

 “The [Australian Electoral Commission] has the highest rate of confidence of any public agency in Australia they have in surveys.
-They get upwards of 95% trust,” Jill Sheppard, a professor who specializes in studying elections and compulsory voting at Australian National University, told the Bucks County Beacon.
+They get upwards of 95 percent trust,” Jill Sheppard, a professor who specializes in studying elections and compulsory voting at Australian National University, told the Bucks County Beacon.
 “They run impeccable elections.
 They don’t make mistakes, and when they do make mistakes, they overcorrect [so any mistakes don’t happen again].”

 While Australia’s system does assist in addressing social inequalities, it isn’t perfect.
 Over the years voter participation in rural communities has steadily decreased.
 In some areas it has fallen to just over 66 percent, according to Strangio